 That is what rightfully belongs to us.
 No one can take it away from us.
-This is God's perfect justness and perfect judgment at work.
+This is God's perfect justice and perfect judgement at work.
 We all deserve and do die and die eternally.

-And it must be this way.
-Because God is perfectly just and his judgments are right.
+[8:39] And it must be this way because God is perfectly just and his judgments are right.
 Do you think God is happy about this?

 God created us.
 He loves us as his own children.
 Is God happy about this?
 Of course not.
 How can he be?
-How can any judge with any compassion be happy about sending someone to die, even if they deserve it?

-[9:17] The verse I read from Romans 6 in our Gospel reading, it has one of the best words in the Bible.
+How can any judge with any compassion be happy about sending someone to die even if they deserve it?
+The verse I read from Romans 6 in our Gospel reading, it has one of the best words in the Bible.
 It's the word, but.

 The wages of sin is death.

-But.
-The gift of God is eternal life in Christ Jesus our Lord.
-See, even though we deserve death.
-God has a special gift for us.
+The wages of sin is death.
+But, the gift of God is eternal life in Christ Jesus our Lord.
+See, even though we deserve death, God has a special gift for us.